Powered by Flyland Powered by Flyland

 What are the factors leading to cocaine abuse?

 The risk of a person becoming addicted to cocaine is considerably high.
 Cocaine addiction is a risk for nearly anyone who abuses the drug.
-There is a significant risk of an individual becoming addicted to cocaine after just one use, which increases with each subsequent use of the drug.
+There is a significant risk of an individual becoming addicted to cocaine after just one use, and this risk increases with each subsequent use of the drug.

 Cocaine addiction is highly prevalent, but those who end their addiction can find hope and help with addiction intervention at a rehab treatment center.
 Unfortunately, the side effects of cocaine addiction are dangerous to those using them and everyone around them.